 This is an extremely simple recipe that allows you to get creative and tailor the bread to your own tastes!

-***Depending on your oven, cook time will vary.
+- Depending on your oven, cook time will vary.
 My stove is an electric unit and I find that my cook times are always less than when I was using a gas stove.
-Check your bread at 20 minutes and if the outside isn’t browned, give it another 5–10 minutes.
+Check your bread at 20 minutes and if the outside isn’t browned, give it another 5 to 10 minutes.

 There you have it: quick, easy homemade bread that’s good for your health and your budget.